 That could mean living small in terms of buying locally and ethically, living small to reduce our waste footprint, living small to slow down and be less busy, or living small by acknowledging the everyday wonders that we easily miss.

 We believe that living small is rich with possibilities and inherently linked to our capacity to validate the poetry residing in each of us.
 Because of this, WayfindersNow reflects our desire to give ourselves permission to be our weird, authentic, and unconventional selves—part do-gooder, part hellion, a smidgen unruly, and with a ton of curiosity in the mix.
 Living small, ultimately, entails seeking an alternative life template, so to speak, one that we can actively shape while applying inclusive ways of cultivating abundance, creativity, and joy.

-How are the four-legged crew members handling life on the boat?
+How are the four-legged crew members handling boat life?

 Like people, our lab, Kaylana, and our cat, Bowie, have their own idiosyncrasies.
 Bowie loves to lounge in the cockpit or in a few choice hideyholes inside, and sometimes she gets a crazy hair and runs around the boat, jumping from companionway to the berth and back.
-Kaylana hates the sound of the engine, but otherwise, she sleeps in the salon and begs for a taste of whatever we’re eating (and she’s 14, so hey, let’s admit it, she usually gets whatever she wants).
+Kaylana (we sadly had to say goodbye to our 15-yr old girl in April 2019 when her health took a major townturn) would hate the sound of the engine, but otherwise, she slept in the salon and begged for a taste of whatever we’re eating (and let’s admit it, she usually got whatever she wanted).